 Find the latest special offers, betting tips and info for the second Golf Major of the season with bettingpro.com's ultimate guide to betting on the US Open.

 The 2022 US Open Golf Championship will be the 122nd edition of this great event.
-It wil take place at the Country Club At Brookline in Massachusetts on the 13th June, with a full field of 156 players looking to write themselves into the history books and win one of Golf’s four Major titles.
+It wil take place at the Country Club At Brookline in Massachusetts on the 16th June, with a full field of 156 players looking to write themselves into the history books and win one of Golf’s four Major titles.
 Below we take you through the US Open, with a look at the history, the course and the world’s top professionals who are likely to feature in this event, which was won last year by Jon Rahm at Torrey Pines.
+Plus we pick ou a few selections to back, with our friends at Boylesport, who are offering a massive 11 places on the event!

 US Open Golf Championship Form Guide